rudolphmax/learnyouahaskell/markdown/06_higher-order-functions.md

 The evaluation stops when the first adequate solution is found.

 Next up, we're going to **find the sum of all odd squares that are smaller than 10,000**.
-But first, because we'll be using it in our solution, we're going to introduce the `takeWhile`{.label .function} function.
+But first, because we'll be using it in our solution, we're going to introduce the `takeWhile` function.
 It takes a predicate and a list and then goes from the beginning of the list and returns its elements while the predicate holds true.
 Once an element is found for which the predicate doesn't hold, it stops.
 If we wanted to get the first word of the string `"elephants know how to party"`, we could do `takeWhile (/=' ') "elephants know how to party"` and it would return `"elephants"`.